sylqiu/tof_rgbd_processing/README.md

 Note that our data generation follows the protocol from Su et al. Deep End-to-End Time-of-Flight Imaging, CVPR 2018.

+## Additional tips
-Note: In the Drive there is a calib.bin file, which should be used if mvg_aug is set to be true when training.
+p.s.
+In the Drive there is a calib.bin file, which should be used if mvg_aug is set to be true when training.
 There is another calib.bin file in the test_real folder, which contains a sample real test image.
 The calib.bin file there is for real calibration.

 -------------------
 For the most updated details about this work, please refer to the [arxiv paper](https://arxiv.org/abs/1909.07623).
 If you find this work useful, please cite